czcorpus/mquery-sru/README.md

 See [configuration reference](https://github.com/czcorpus/mquery-sru/blob/main/config-reference.md) and/or [conf.sample.json](https://github.com/czcorpus/mquery-sru/blob/main/conf.sample.json) for detailed info.

 ## OS integration (systemd)

+This applies in case `make install` is not used.

 (Here we assume the service will run with user `www-data`)